-The Waco Bridge Company decided to seek the services of the renowned New York firm of John A. Roeblng Company, as the firm had originated the suspension span bridge concept.
-John T. Flint, president of the Waco Bridge Company, hired Thomas M. Griffith, Roebling's chief engineer, as civil engineer for the project.
-He arrived in October 1868 to begin preliminary plans for the bridge.The Roebling Company was also commisssioned to provide cables and bridgework.
-After Mr. Robeling, Sr.'s death in 1869, his four sons inherited the company, now called The John A Robeling's Sons Company.
-Robeling's eldest son, Washington Robeling, helped finish the Waco bridge project, and was later chief engineer of the iconic Brooklyn Bridge.
+John T. Flint, president of the Waco Bridge Company, hired Thomas M. Griffith, a civil engineer from New York, for the project.
+Griffith was an accomplished enginner who, early in his careeri in 1854, built the first bridge spanning the Mississippi River in frontier Minnesota.
+Griffith arrived in Waco in October 1868 to begin preliminary plans for the bridge.The Roebling Company of Trenton, NJ, was commisssioned to provide cables and bridgework.
+This is the same firm that would later provide materials for the Brooklyn Bridge.
 After the parts arrived in Waco by oxcart, local labor began to assemble the suspension bridge.
 The bridge was officially completed and opened to through traffic in 1870.
 At the time, it was the longest suspension bridge west of the Mississippi River.

 The economic benefits of the bridge immediately became visible to the city and surrounding area.
 In the following decades, Waco became the capital for cotton and cattle in Central Texas, rivaling Dallas in size by the 1900s.
 Built just at the edge of the business section of the city at First Street and Main Street, the Suspension Bridge stimulated the growth of Waco by providing a steady stream of traffic through the city.
 The bridge itself also supplied economic revenue.
 The 1866 charter allowed the Waco Bridge Company to charge a toll as long as the company properly maintained the bridge.
 The bridge collected enough in tolls in the first year of operation to completely pay off its mortgage.